kppamy/bull-bear/README.md

 ### Prediction frontend
 - [ ] button/link to wager on an outcome
 - [ ] profile shows reputation and PC
-- [ ] events show live predictions
+- [ ] events/outcomes show predictions
 - [ ] header with user info